A Beginner’s Guide to Intermodal Trucking

 Freight Brokers, IMCs (Intermodal Market Companies), and 3PLs: While each of these offer different services, they all aggregate services to move cargo on behalf of shippers.
 They connect multiple parties, equipment, and facilities needed to move and sometimes store cargo, generally providing a single bill to the end-customer (shipper).
 Each of these are DrayNow customers, placing freight on the DrayNow Marketplace to be booked by Carriers.

 Intermodal: A type of transport that involves multiple types of transportation (such as train and trucks) to move freight from one point to another.
 The word itself means “between modes.”
 DrayNow plays a part in this journey, with a technology that enables Brokers and Carriers to more easily move freight from railyards to places like warehouses and distribution centers.

 Loadboard: Web-based tools that match drivers with freight or loads that needs to be moved.
 Though DrayNow is not a loadboard, we do give drivers access to freight they would normally have to access directly through a shipper, broker or dispatcher.
-DrayNow’s loads can be accessed by drivers via our Android app.
+DrayNow’s loads can be accessed by drivers via our Android or iPhone app.

 Tandem Axle Tractor: The type of tractor that DrayNow drivers use.
 This tractor allows drivers to pull the 53’ intermodal containers that are used in intermodal shipping.
 These tractors have a double axel in the back, which means it can carry more weight than other types of tractors.

 Tractor-Trailer: What most of us think of when we think of trucks.
 The front part is the tractor, or the truck.
 The trailer or container behind it is where goods are stored.
 There is a huge variety of trailers in general.
 Trailers can be refrigerated, they can be oil tankers, or flatbeds.
 DrayNow drivers pull 53’ containers with their tractors.
 There are also a lot of phrases used to describe tractor trailers like bobtailing and deadheading.
 Bobtailing is when a tractor drives with no trailer.
 Deadheading is when a tractor is pulling a trailer or container that is empty.
 Tractors that have sleeping space in the back are called sleepers or condo tractors.
 Ones without that space are referred to as Day Cabs.